adap/flower/doc/source/tutorial-quickstart-xgboost.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 As the demand for data privacy and decentralized learning grows, there's an increasing
-requirement to implement Federated XGBoost systems for specialised applications, like
+requirement to implement federated XGBoost systems for specialised applications, like
 survival analysis and financial fraud detection.

-Federated Learning ensures that raw data remains on the local device, making it an
+Federated learning ensures that raw data remains on the local device, making it an
 attractive approach for sensitive domains where data privacy is paramount.
 Given the
 robustness and efficiency of XGBoost, combining it with federated learning offers a
 promising solution for these specific challenges.